What is Gynaecological Ultrasound?

 In some cases, biopsies or punctures of different structures can also be performed during a vaginal ultrasound.
 A device is attached to the probe that allows a needle to enter, so that when the ultrasound probe is introduced into the vagina, it serves as a guide to puncture/inject a substance into the uterus, ovaries, or into the spaces between the uterus and the bladder or rectum.

 Once the test is completed, the patient can get dressed again, and the health professional will interpret the test.
-They will usually make a report immediately.
+They will usually make a report immediately and is available on the centre's computer system and the ‘La meva salut’ (My Health) app.

 Where is it done?